 True Garlic Seeds for 2019

-Garlicana offered true seeds in 2018.
-There are still freezer stored seeds available from what was collected from the 2017 season.
-As of the beginning of January 2019, i have not yet cleaned the seeds from the 2018 season.
-This page will be updated when that happens.
+Update: As of March the seeds collected in 2018 are mostly cleaned and weighed.
+Around 10,000 seeds were procured, half of which are being started here.
+The remainder are available for purchase.
+In addition there are still freezer stored seeds available from what was collected from the 2017 season.
 Last year overall average germination was 20% here.
 In the end around 450 seedlings were transplanted.
 Many of the resulting plants were weak or vigorous mutants.
 Most of them never senesced and will mature in 2019.
-It cannot be understated how experimental this process remains.
 There’s been a lot of inquiry from those who wish to grow out garlic like they would onions from seed or develop locally adapted varieties.
 The former is just not realistic and the latter occurs from selection of resultant progeny over successive generations.
 Either way, TGS is a multi-year and often labor intensive process requiring patience and perseverance.
 Like any breeding project it can be both discouraging and very rewarding, though always an experience of learning.

 We come up with names for garlic clones when offered for sale but prior to that Ted Meredith came up with a naming convention used to track seeds/progeny.
 So if the following names make no sense, it may be worth looking at this.
 The generation of the actual seeds is listed here, so the named variety is the previous one.